arben-grepi/ecomm_storefront_generator/README.md

    ```

 3. **Configure environment variables:**
-   Create a `.env.local` file in the root directory with Firebase and Shopify credentials (see `.env.example` for reference)
+   Create a `.env.local` file with Firebase and Shopify credentials

 4. **Run the development server:**
    ```bash